huangjudy55/course/content/course/example/_index.md

 ---
 title: 📊 Learn oral grammar convensation
-linkTitle: Data Science
+linkTitle: Data English
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: An example of using side by side Book layout for publishing online courses.
 date: '2021-01-24'
 type: book
 ---